 To get in touch:

 ❖ In some cases, it is useful to talk about fellowship opportunities or a specific application in person.
-Send an email to ask for a meeting!
+Send an email to ask for a meeting (or a zoom meeting)!

 And in all cases, it is to your benefit to do a bit of research before our meeting regarding the particular fellowships -- or at the very least, fields of study, service, or activity that you are interested in -- before we meet.
-To that effect, explore the OCS Resouces page, and make note of these extremely useful websites:
+To that effect, explore the Harvard Fellowships website and make note of these extremely useful websites:

 While there are some exceptions, most applications for funding require: